Cheilitis: Exfoliative cheilitis

 Some cases of exfoliative cheilitis are thought to represent factitious damage, termed "factitious cheilitis" or "artifactual cheilitis", and are related to repetitive lip picking or licking habits.
 This appears as crusting and ulceration caused by repetitive chewing and sucking of the lips.
 Some consider habitual lip licking or picking to be a form of nervous tic.
 This habit is sometimes termed perlèche (derived from the French word pourlècher meaning "to lick one's lips").
 Factitious cheilitis is significantly more common in young females.

 Exfoliative cheilitis has also been linked to HIV/AIDS.
 Management consists mostly of keeping the lips moist and the application of topical corticosteroids ranging from hydrocortisone to clobetasol.
 There have also been reports of using topical tacrolimus ointment.

+Psoriasis of the lips appears similar; therefore, it is important to consider it as a possibility during diagnosis.

 Cheilitis glandularis

 Chelitis glandularis is a rare inflammatory condition of the minor salivary glands, usually in the lower lip, which appears swollen and everted.
 There may also be ulceration, crusting, abscesses, and sinus tracts.
 It is an acquired disorder, but the cause is uncertain.
 Suspected causes include sunlight, tobacco, syphilis, poor oral hygiene and genetic factors.
 The openings of the minor salivary gland ducts become inflamed and dilated, and there may be mucopurulent discharge from the ducts.
 A previous classification suggested dividing cheilitis into 3 types based on severity, with the later stages involving secondary infection with bacteria, and increased ulceration, suppuration and swelling: Type 1, Simple; Type 2, Superficial suppurative ("Baelz's disease"); and Type 3, Deep suppurative ("cheilitis glandularis epostemetosa").
 Cheilitis glandularis usually occurs in middle-aged and elderly males, and it carries a risk of malignant transformation to squamous cell carcinoma (18% to 35%).
 Preventative treatment such as vermilionectomy ("lip shave") is therefore the treatment of choice.